Heydarchi/Wave-Encoder/README.md

 # Wave-Encoder

-This application use lame library to encode wave file to mp3 format.
+This application use lame library to encode wave file to mp3 format. ( Wave to MP3 encoder )

 ## I. File & Folder list
 ------------